stripe-samples/checkout-one-time-payments/README.md

 **Using the Stripe CLI**

-If you haven't already installed the CLI, follow the [installation steps](https://github.com/stripe/stripe-cli#installation) in the project README.
+If you haven't already installed the CLI, follow the [installation steps](https://stripe.com/docs/stripe-cli#install).
 The CLI is useful for cloning samples and locally testing webhooks and Stripe integrations.

-In your terminal shell, run the Stripe CLI command to clone the sample:
+In your terminal, run the Stripe CLI command to clone the sample:

 ```
 stripe samples create checkout-one-time-payments
 ```

-The CLI will walk you through picking your integration type, server and client languages, and configuring your .env config file with your Stripe API keys.
+The CLI will walk you through picking your integration type, server and client languages, and configuring your `.env` config file with your Stripe API keys.

 **Installing and cloning manually**